ipfs/ipfs-docs/docs/concepts/content-addressing.md

 A CID can be represented as both text and as a stream of bytes.
 The latter may be a better choice when speed and storage efficiency are considerations.

-To convert a CIDv1 from text to binary form, simply read the first character and then decode the remainder using encoding specified in the [multibase table](https://github.com/multiformats/multibase#multibase-table).
+To convert a CIDv1 from text to binary form, simply read the first character and then decode the remainder using the encoding specified in the [multibase table](https://github.com/multiformats/multibase#multibase-table).

 JS users can leverage the [`cids`](https://www.npmjs.com/package/cids) library to get binary version as `Uint8Array`: